MBtech/flink-deploy/README.markdown

 ## Limitations
 Currently, only deployment to Ubuntu AMIs on Amazon EC2 is supported.

+## Experimental
++ Right now HDFS storage layer is experimental and I am fiddling with configuration.
+HDFS is downloaded and configured but it is not started automatically.
+You might want to modify the configuration a little.
+The default configurations might not work since it is still a work in progress.

 ## Work-in-progress
 + Configuration of HDFS storage for Flink